 Key West is right around the neighborhood, around 161 miles away from Miami whih is roughly 3 hours away driving depending on traffic.
 For those of you who don't use miles it's 259 Kilometers away.

 2. Is there a Miami to Key West Ferry?

-Unfortunately not at the moment but we're working very hard to provide this service for everyone and like always it will be at our amazing discounted prices, as soon as it's available we'll add the product.
+Unfortunately not at the moment in Miami but we're working very hard to provide this service for everyone and like always it will be at our amazing discounted prices, as soon as it's available we'll add the product.

 3. How many passengers take the bus from Miami to Key West?